+There is so much pain and uncertainty in the world right now.
 Are you having trouble coping during such unprecedented times?
 Are you looking to build your emotional intelligence and personal resilience?
 Do you feel isolated and need a supportive community?
 Do you see collapse on the horizon?
-Are you grappling with how to move forward in such painful and chaotic times?
+Are you grappling with how to move forward or how to be a change-agent in such painful and chaotic times?
 Do you want to discover new ways to reinvest your time and energy into meaningful efforts?
-This group is for you.

 What is this program about?